Your Child’s First Visit to State Street Smiles in Hackensack, NJ

+Forming good dental hygiene habits early on is important.
+Many parents aren’t sure when to bring their child to the dentist for the first time, so they may wait longer than they should.
 Children should start seeing a dentist when their first tooth appears, according to the American Academy of Pediatrics.
 This usually occurs between six months and your child’s first birthday.

-Too often, children visit the dentist at the age of three or four with large cavities that could have been prevented.
-Their first appointment is designed to get you better with our services and introduce your child to our State Street Smiles team.
+Too often, children visit the dentist at the age of three or four for the first time with large cavities that could have been prevented.
+Their first appointment should simply be to get you better acquainted with our services and to introduce your child to our State Street Smiles team.

 We encourage questions and will always do our best to deliver quality care that’s trustworthy for even the youngest members of the family.
 Together, we’ll maintain your child’s teeth and gums for a lifetime of healthy smiles.